realworldocaml/book/en/maps-and-hashtables.md

 Maps and hash tables overlap enough in functionality that it's not always clear when to choose one or the other.
-Maps, by virtue of being immutable, are generally the default choice in OCaml by virtue of fitting most naturally with otherwise functional code.
+Maps, by virtue of being immutable, are generally the default choice in OCaml.
 OCaml also has good support for imperative programming, though, and when programming in an imperative idiom, hash tables are often the more natural choice.